-Our master florists tips on creating the perfect floral arrangement for your wedding day…
+Our specialist florists tips on creating the perfect floral arrangement for your wedding day…

 It’s very easy to be over zealous when it comes to your big day, many brides try and fit too many ideas into their design.
 Be careful not to add too much detail, as this can clutter a design.
 Minimalist design allows the little touches to flourish.
 Single flowers on mass add a true sense of opulence and luxury.
 Particularly large headed flowers, such as our Royal Ecuadorian Roses.